paulipa/sico-wiki/community/rules-and-requirements.md

 - **Corporation has full autonomy over themselves** including the ability to join an alliance in EVE.
 Only the partner corporation entity will be part of the community and the other alliance members the corporation has joined will be treated as neutral entities.

 ## Neutral partner
-A flexible partnership level that does not use standing to limit PvP engagements.
+A flexible partnership level that does not use standing to limit PvP engagements and works like a NIP.
 Requires more management work from leadership to prevent any strategic operations against other community partner corporations.

 ### Perks
 - Eligible for base services